 We provide gear, including wetsuit 7mm, mask, snorkel, fins, weight and weight belt.
 You are welcome to bring your own if you would like.

 If you have an underwater camera, by all means bring it.
 We also rent waterproof cameras for the trip, and you can keep the memory card with all of the photos and videos you captured

 What is your cancellation policy?

 We require full payment at the time of booking to reserve your spot.
 You may cancel up to 2 weeks before the trip date for a full refund.
-If we need to cancel the trip due to unfavorable ocean conditions, you will receive a voucher for the full amount to use on any of our services for up to 1 year, or you can purchase trip protection that will provide you with a cash refund instead.
+If we need to cancel the trip due to unfavorable ocean conditions, you will receive a full refund.

 What does the trip cost include?